FlorianLebecque/ms-studentHelp/readme.md

 ### Windows
 - make sur to have wamp installed (or a mysql server)
+- install the java jdk
 - you may need to install mysql connectorJ
-- install the java jdk

 ### Linux
 - install mysql
 - - you may want to install phpmyadmin
 - install java jdk
+- install mysql java connector

 ### common
+- Copy the repo
 - Create a database:
 - - Name : `ms_studenthelp`
 - - Import : `ms_studenthelp.sql`